reidev275/ReducingDeveloperFriction/slides/index.md

 ![Tombras](images/tombras.jpg)

 ' INSERT TOMBRAS COPY HERE
-' ... in preparation for this talk I did alot of research
+' ... in preparation for this talk I did ablot of research